Carpet & upholstery cleaning Service

 Can smells be removed?

-Our cleaning liquids contain a pleasant fragrance & include basic antibacterial agents, however during cleaning some carpets may release unpleasant odours due to the nature of certain soiling & stains and chemicals used during the carpets manufacturing.
+Our cleaning liquids contain a pleasant fragrance & include antibacterial agents, however during cleaning some carpets may release unpleasant odours due to the nature of certain soiling & stains and chemicals used during the carpets manufacturing.
 Stains which have soaked into the backing and underlay such as urine/sick etc will likely continue to release odours after cleaning as we cannot clean the carpet backing.
 While we offer intensive antibacterial treatment which kills odour creating bacteria, we cannot solve odours emanating from under the carpet pile or underlay.
 In such cases the carpet must be lifted and treated with anti-bactertial agents and possibly new underlay fitted.

 Faded Colours